shubhamkakkar/PingPongAppTest/readme.md

   6.1 run `yarn start` followed by `yarn ios` in another terminal window // use respective npm commands if not using yarn

-  --- To run application in phone ---
-  1.Transfer the .apk file to your android device

-  NOTE: It will be a debug file to prevent check of google security,kindly ignore if you encouner any react-native deug error